coder/coder/docs/templates/index.md

 ## Editing templates

-Our starter templates are meant to me modified work for your use cases!
+Our starter templates are meant to be modified work for your use cases!
 You can edit the Terraform code for a template directly in the UI.

 ![Editing a template](https://user-images.githubusercontent.com/22407953/256706060-71fb48f4-9a1b-42ad-9380-0ecc02db3218.gif)

 If you'd prefer to use the CLI, use `coder templates pull` and `coder templates push`.

 > Even if you are a Terraform expert, we suggest reading our full guide on [writing Coder templates](./managing.md).

-## Template updates
+## Updating templates

 Templates are versioned, keeping all developer workspaces up-to-date.
 When a new version is published, developers are notified to get the latest infrastructure, software, or security patches.